Cheap & free prescriptions

 Apply via the NHS Prescriptions site.
-You can pay by card or, to spread the cost, direct debit.
-Forms are also available at certain pharmacies or, alternatively, call 0300 330 1341.
+You can pay by card, or by direct debit if you'd prefer to spread the cost.
+Forms are also available at certain pharmacies, or alternatively call 0300 330 1341.

 If you become eligible for free prescriptions after buying a certificate, you can reclaim the proportional cost for that time.

 Certificates usually start on the day applications are received.
-However, you can request it's backdated up to one month earlier, a decent saving if you've just shelled out for a bulk of prescriptions.
+However, if you've shelled out for some in the last month you can request it's backdated up to one month earlier – and reclaim the cost.

-If you're prescribed common medication like painkillers or dermatology creams that are also available over the counter, often it's cheaper to buy them rather than spend £7.85 on a prescription.
+If you're prescribed common medication such as painkillers or dermatology creams that are also available over the counter, often it's cheaper to buy them that way rather than pay for a prescription.

-There's no hard ‘n’ fast rule though.
-If you use a lot of medication such as three months of anti-histamine for summer hayfever, getting a doctor to do a bulk prescription is often cheaper.
+There's no hard and fast rule, though.
+On the flip side, if you use a lot of medication, getting a doctor to do a bulk prescription may be cheaper.
 Plus if you've already bought a prepayment certificate, you'll pay nothing extra.

 While NHS prescription prices are fixed, pharmacies can set their own for private prescriptions.
 These are given when you want a drug not covered by the NHS in your region, such as Malarone to prevent malaria if you're travelling and some cancer drugs.

-It could be a drug for a lifestyle-enhancing purpose, such as sexual aid Viagra, (although this can be on the NHS if you've had a kidney transplant), or anti-baldness drug Propecia.
+It could be a drug for a lifestyle-enhancing purpose, such as sexual aid Viagra (although this can be on the NHS if your erectile dysfunction's caused by a medical problem, such as diabetes, prostate cancer or a kidney transplant) or anti-baldness drug Propecia.